Updated:

 Figure 2.
 Familiarity funnel.

 As one may notice, the indicators started critically going down with each subsequent funnel.
-The next brand funnel is consideration.
-This time, Telstra showed better results and the sample generally stated that when it comes to choosing a mobile carrier, they are more willingly leaning towards the features proposed by Telstra (Figure 3).
+The next brand funnel is a consideration.
+This time, Telstra showed better results and the sample generally stated that when it comes to choosing a mobile carrier, they are more willing leaning towards the features proposed by Telstra (Figure 3).
 Vodafone’s customers discussed the possibility of switching to the key company’s opponent and most of these believed that there is no significant difference between the two carriers at this point (consideration).
 The majority of the sample also mentioned the ability to upgrade their phone as proposed by Telstra and the absence of a loyalty reward scheme in Vodafone.
 The customers also complained that Vodafone does not have their Voice over Wi-Fi feature implemented.

 Consideration funnel.